RajK853/RL_OpenAI_Gym/README.md

 ***
 ## Testing  the agent
-- Create a YAML config similar to the one above (let's say `sac_experiment.yaml`) where `training` is set to False and `load_model` is the directory path where the trained model's checkpoint is located.
+- Create a YAML config similar to the one above (let's say `sac_experiment.yaml`) where `training` is set to `False` and `load_model` is the directory path where the trained model's checkpoint is located (something like `summaries/box2d/BipedalWalkerHardcore-v3-sac-gaussian-DD.MM.YYYY_mm.ss/model`).
 - Enter the following command:
 ```shell
 python train.py sac_experiment.yaml